 John has performed most of the standard repertoire for clarinet and piano including Sonatas by Brahms, Saint-Saēns, Stanford, Castelnuovo-Tedesco and Bernstein, the Fantasy Sonata by John Ireland, the Theme and Variations of Françaix and, of course, the Sonatina by Malcolm Arnold.

 Other composers include Howard Ferguson, Arthur Benjamin, Thomas Dunhill and Gerald Finzi, Grovlez and Pierné as well as the Irish composer, Gerald Barry, who wrote his “Low” for John and also Chris Moriarty, a clarinet student of his, who dedicated his composition “Opaque Rhapsodie” to him.

 He has developed a reputation for showy virtuoso performances which have included Giampieri’s Carnival of Venice and the opera fantasias by Bassi and Lovreglio.

 With orchestra he has performed many solo works including the two concertos of Weber as well as the Concertino, concertos by Mozart, Spohr, Stamitz, Stanford, Nielsen, Françaix, Arnold and Copland, the Rossini ‘Introduction, Theme and Variations’ and the Debussy Premiére Rhapsodie.
 Irish works include music by Archie Potter and Brian Boydell, a concerto by James Wilson (written for him), another by Robert Lamb, premiered by John in Dublin.

 Chamber music of all genres have always been a part of his life having been a founder member of the Ulysses Ensemble and is currently a member of the chamber ensemble of the Royal Irish Academy of Music.

-He is about to record the three Sonatas of Grigori Frid this coming August.
+He has recently recorded the three Sonatas of Grigori Frid in August 2019.